darade-sudarshan/DevOps-class-assessment/day11/README.md

 ![alt text](img/image-2.png)

-The command: sudo cat /var/lib/jenkins/secrets/initialAdminPassword will print the password at console.
+The command given below will print the password at console.

+    sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 post unlocking jenkin create a user account to use jenkin or you can use admin account as well.